-- Replace the oil supply line filter.
-The line filter cartridge must be replaced to avoid contamination of the fuel unit and nozzle. - Inspect the oil supply system.
+□ Replace the oil supply line filter.
+The line filter cartridge must be replaced to avoid contamination of the fuel unit and nozzle. □ Inspect the oil supply system.
 All fittings should be leak-tight.
-The supply lines should be free of water, sludge and other restrictions. - □ Remove and clean the pump strainer if applicable. - Replace the used nozzle with a new nozzle that conforms to the appliance manufacturer's specifications. - Clean and inspect the electrodes for damage, replacing any that are cracked or chipped. - Check electrode tip settings.
-Replace electrodes if tips are rounded. - □ Inspect the igniter spring contacts. - Clean the cad cell lens surface, if necessary. - Inspect all gaskets.
-Replace any that are damaged or would fail to seal adequately. - Inspect the combustion head and air tube.
+The supply lines should be free of water, sludge, and other restrictions. □ Remove and clean the pump strainer if applicable. □ Replace both nozzles with the specified brand, pattern, gph, flow rate, and spray angle specified by the appliance manufacturer. □ Clean and inspect the electrodes for damage, replacing any that are cracked or chipped. □ Check electrode tip settings.
+Replace electrodes if tips are rounded. □ Inspect the igniter spring contacts. □ Clean the cad cell lens or other sensor surface, if necessary.

+□ Inspect all gaskets.
+Replace any that are damaged

+or would fail to seal adequately.

+- Inspect the combustion head and air tube.
 Remove any carbon or foreign matter.
-Replace all damaged units with exact parts. - Clean the blower wheel, air inlet, air guide, burner housing and static plate of any lint or foreign material. - If motor is not permanently lubricated, oil motor with a few drops of SAE 20 nondetergent oil at each oil hole.
+Replace all damaged units with exact parts. - ☐ Clean the blower wheel, air inlet, air guide, burner housing, and static plate of any lint or foreign material. - If motor is not permanently lubricated, oil motor with a few drops of SAE 20 nondetergent oil at each oil hole.
 DO NOT over oil motor.
-Excessive oiling can cause motor failure. - Check motor current.
-The amperage draw should not exceed the nameplate rating. - Check all wiring for secure connections or insulation breaks.

-- □ Check the pump pressure and cutoff function. - ☐ Check primary control safety lockout timing. - □ Check ignition system for proper operation. - Inspect the vent system and chimney for soot accumulation or other restriction. - Clean the appliance thoroughly according to the manufacturer's recommendations. - □ Check the burner performance.
-Refer to 'Set High-fire Air' section and set combustion with test instruments. - ☐ It is good practice to make a record of the service performed and the combustion test results.
+Excessive oiling can cause motor failure. - ☐ Check motor current.
+The amp draw should not exceed the nameplate rating. - □ Check all wiring for secure connections or insulation breaks. - ☐ Check the pump pressure and cutoff function. - ☐ Check primary control safety lockout timing. - □ Check ignition system for proper operation. - Inspect the vent system and chimney for soot accumulation or other restriction. - □ Clean all flue passages and flue pipe.
+Replace corroded or damaged pipes. - Clean the appliance thoroughly according to the manufacturer's recommendations. - □ Check the burner performance.
+Refer to the section 'Set High-fire Air'. - ☐ It is good practice to make a record of the service performed and the combustion test results.

-Monthly Maintenance - by Owner
+Monthly Maintenance - by owner

 - Observe combustion air openings and vent system for integrity.
-Openings must be clean and free of obstructions. - □ Check oil lines and fittings to verify there are no leaks. - Observe burner ignition and performance to verify smooth operation. - ☐ Shut the system down if you observe abnormal or questionable operation.
+Openings must be clean and free of obstructions. - ☐ Check oil lines and fittings to verify there are no leaks. - Observe burner ignition and performance to verify smooth operation. - Shut the system down if you observe abnormal or questionable operation.
 Call a qualified service agency for professional inspection and service.